CruGlobal/give-web/README.md

   };
 </script>
 ```

+#### Branded checkout config

 The `<branded-checkout>` element is where the branded checkout Angular app will be loaded.
-It accepts the following attributes:
+It is configured by providing HTML attributes that will be loaded by Angular.
+Attributes with values containing angle brackets (such as `<designation number>`) are placeholders and should be replaced with real values or, if not needed, the whole attribute should be omitted.
+The `<branded-checkout>` element accepts the following attributes:
 - `ng-app="brandedCheckout"` - tells Angular which module to load - **Required** - you could bootstrap Angular manually or include this `brandedCheckout` module in your own custom Angular module instead if desired
 - `code` - the designation number you would like donors to give to - **Required**
 - `campaign-code` - the campaign code you would like to use - *Optional*